 Wrapping a tenderloin—whether pork or beef—in bacon is a great technique because it adds fat and flavor to a very lean cut of meat.
 The entire bacon wrapped pork tenderloin recipe works well as written.
 The sauce is a great accompaniment.
 Its sweetness and spiciness really ramped up the flavor of the tenderloin and complemented the bacon flavor very nicely.

 I was a little surprised that the recipe suggested ripping off the silver skin, which is pretty impossible to do since it’s so firmly attached to the meat.
-The alternative instruction to use a sharp knife is the correct technique which can be used with beef tenderloin or any other cut of meat.
+The alternative instruction to use a sharp knife is the correct technique which can be used with grilled beef tenderloin or any other cut of meat.
 As the bacon was being seared, it began to shrink and fall off of the tenderloin in several places.
 I stuck a few toothpicks in those areas, but now that I know this will happen, I will tie the bacon to the tenderloin with butcher’s twine before I start searing it.

 Overall, the pork was very flavorful due to all of the flavor-enhancing steps in the recipe – the spice rub, the bacon, and searing it on the stovetop before finishing it in the oven.
 I really don’t think the internal temperature needs to be as high as 155°F. With advances in food safety, pork can be cooked to a medium-rare temperature of 145°F with a few minutes of resting time.
 The pork will be slightly pink but it will be more tender and moister than pork traditionally cooked to higher internal temperatures.